signalfx/splunk-otel-collector/internal/receiver/lightprometheusreceiver/README.md

 The following settings can be optionally configured:

-- `collection_interval` (default = 30s): The internal at which metrics should be emitted by this receiver.
+- `collection_interval` (default = 30s): The internal at which metrics should be scraped by this receiver.
 - `resource_attributes`: Resource attributes to be added to all metrics emitted by this receiver.
 The following options are available to configure resource attributes:
   - `service.name`: